Mitosis Classroom Demonstration

 The string membrane of parent cell is "pinched" inwards at the center of the cell and chromosomes decondense.
 Note each daughter cell has the same number of chromosomes as we started with in the parent cell.

-Additional Links to Help Students Understand Cell Division
+Additional Links to Help You Understand Cell Division

 - Mitosis animated tutorial & quiz from Sumanas.
 Inc